 Table.
-4.5.2 - 68.
+4.5.2 - 69.
 Main settings (output channels).

-Na ame Range Default Description ole mA output nels 1 and 2 DisabledEnabled Disabled Enables and disables the outputs of the mA output card 1.
+Name Range Default Description 1 ' 1 nable mA output nannels 1 and 2 DisabledEnabled Disabled Enables and disables the outputs of the mA output card 1.

-Name Range Default Description Enable mA output channels 3 and 4 mA option Enable mA output channels 5 and 6 Disabled Disabled Enables and disables the outputs of the card 2 Enable mA output channels 7 and 8 • Enabled Disabled mA output card 2.
+Name Range Default Description Enable mA output channels 3 and 4 mA option Enable mA output channels 5 and 6 Disabled Disabled Enables and disables the outputs of the mA output card 2. card 2 Enable mA output channels 7 and 8 Enabled Disabled

 Table.
-4.5.2 - 69.
+4.5.2 - 70.
 Settings for mA output channels.

-Name Range Step Default Description Enable mA output channel DisabledEnabled ı Disabled Enables and disables the selected mA output channel.
+Name Range Step Default Description Enable mA output channel DisabledEnabled - Disabled Enables and disables the selected mA output channel.
 If the channel is disabled, the channel settings are hidden.
 Magnitude selection for mA output channel CurrentsVoltagesPowersImpedance and admittanceOther - Currents Defines the measurement category that is used for mA output control.
 Magnitude of mA output channel (dependent on the measurement category selection) - (dependent on the measurement category selection) Defines the measurement magnitude used for mA output control.
 The available measurements depend on the selection of the "Magnitude selection for mA output channel" parameter.
 Input value 1 -10 7 10 7 0.001 0 The first input point in the mA output control curve.
 Scaled mA output value 1 0.000024.0000mA 0.0001mA 0mA The mA output value when the measured value is equal to or less than Input value 1.
 Input value 2 -10 7 10 7 0.001 1 The second input point in the mA output control curve.
 Scaled mA output value 2 0.000024.0000mA 0.0001mA 0mA The mA output value when the measured value is equal to or greater than Input value 2.